vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 - [ ] Targeting for 2023-12: Washing of mattress protector and pillow protectors
 - [ ] Targeting for 2023-12: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.)

-### Identity stuff

-- [ ] Targeting for 2023-10: Apply for a new state ID card and switch to using that

 ## Devops/server maintenance work through 2023

-### Server migration resumption (September 2023 and Q4 2023, with possible wrap-up steps left for Q1 2024)
+### Server migration resumption (November 2023, December 2023, and Q1 2024)

 I did a bunch of server migration work in Q2 2023, then took a break to deal with wisdom tooth removal and taxes.
-I need to resume server migration work, and I expect it to be a major focus of September 2023 and Q4 2023.
+I need to resume server migration work, and I expect it to be a major focus starting November 2023.

 I have a private gameplan that I need to flesh out more.